Skip to main content

 Migrating to a new machine

-Step 1 — Export from old machine
+Export from the old machine

 cp ~/.openclaw/openclaw.json ~/openclaw-config-backup.json